 Bank Competition and Collateral: Theory and Evidence

 We investigate the impact of bank competition on the use of collateral in loan contracts.
-We develop a theoretical model incorporating information asymmetries in a spatial competition framework where banks choose between screening the borrower and asking for collateral.
-We show that presence of collateral is more likely when bank competition is low.
-We then test this prediction empirically on a sample of bank loans from 70 countries.
-We estimate logit models where the presence of collateral is regressed on bank competition, measured by the Lerner index.
-Our empirical tests corroborate the theoretical predictions that bank competition reduces the use of collateral.
+We develop a theoretical model incorporating information asymmetries in a spatial competition framework where banks choose between screening the borrower and asking collateral.
+We show that presence of collateral is more likely when bank competition is lower.
+We then test empirically this prediction on a sample of bank loans from 70 countries.
+We perform logit regressions of the presence of collateral on bank competition, measured by the Lerner index.
+Our empirical tests corroborate the theoretical predictions of a negative role of bank competition on the presence of collateral.
 These findings survive several robustness checks.

 Suggested Citation: Suggested Citation